argumentcomputer/lurk-beta/README.md

 Lurk is currently in [Beta](https://blog.lurk-lang.org/posts/lurk-beta/), which is backwards compatible with code that ran in Lurk Alpha and is expected to be compatible with Lurk 1.0.
 However, some low-level data representations are anticipated to change, and we will be refactoring the evaluation model (and consequently its circuit) for efficiency purposes.
 Also note that since Lurk inherits some security properties from the underlying proving system, those who would rely on Lurk should investigate the security and status of Nova/SuperNova itself.
 We encourage early adopters to begin writing real applications taking advantage of Lurk so you can begin to familiarize yourself with the programming model.
 Likewise, we welcome your feedback -- which will help ensure ongoing development meets user need.

-For support and discussions, please visit our [Zulip forum](https://zulip.lurk-lab.com/).
+For support and discussions, please visit our [Zulip forum](https://zulip.argument.xyz/).

 # Overview

 Lurk is a statically scoped dialect of Lisp, influenced by Scheme and Common Lisp.
-A reference implementation focused on describing and developing the core language can be found in the [`lurk`](https://github.com/lurk-lab/lurk-lisp) repo.
+A reference implementation focused on describing and developing the core language can be found in the [`lurk`](https://github.com/argumentcomputer/lurk-lisp) repo.

 Lurk's distinguishing feature relative to most programming languages is that correct execution of Lurk programs can be directly proved using zk-SNARKs.
 The resulting proofs are succinct: they are relatively small, can be verified quickly, and they reveal only the information explicitly contained in the statement to be proved.

 For more detailed information, refer to the paper: [https://eprint.iacr.org/2023/369](https://eprint.iacr.org/2023/369)

 Lurk's distinguishing feature relative to most zk-SNARK authoring languages is that Lurk is Turing complete, so arbitrary computational claims can be made and proved (subject to resource limitations, obviously).
 Because Lurk is a Lisp, its code is simply Lurk data, and any Lurk data can be directly evaluated as a Lurk program.
-Lurk constructs compound data using SNARK-friendly Poseidon hashes (provided by [Neptune](https://github.com/lurk-lab/neptune)), so its data is naturally content-addressable.
+Lurk constructs compound data using SNARK-friendly Poseidon hashes (provided by [Neptune](https://github.com/argumentcomputer/neptune)), so its data is naturally content-addressable.

 # Proofs

 Integration with backend proving systems and tooling for proof generation are both still very early.
 Performance and user experience still have room for significant optimization and improvement, but simple examples can be found in the [demo example directory](demo/).

 # Backends
 - Nova is Lurk's officially-supported IVC backend.
-It uses Lurk Lab's Arecibo fork of the [Nova proving system](https://github.com/lurk-lab/arecibo) and the Pasta Curves.
+It uses Argument Computer Corporation's Arecibo fork of the [Nova proving system](https://github.com/argumentcomputer/arecibo) and the Pasta Curves.
 - SuperNova is Lurk's in-development NIVC backend.
-It uses Arecibo's [SuperNova extension to the Nova proving system](https://github.com/lurk-lab/arecibo/tree/dev/src/supernova) and the Pasta Curves.
+It uses Arecibo's [SuperNova extension to the Nova proving system](https://github.com/argumentcomputer/arecibo/tree/dev/src/supernova) and the Pasta Curves.
 - Future work may target Halo2 or other proving systems.

 It is an explicit design goal that statements about the evaluation of Lurk programs have identical semantic meaning across backends, with the qualification that Lurk language instances are themselves parameterized on scalar field and hash function.
 When backends use the same scalar field and hash function, they can be used to generate equivalent proofs.
 This is because the concrete representation of content-addressed data is fixed.